-In this menu option, you fill find the following sub-functions: server, network, administrator, hardware, target manager and replication.
+In this menu option, you fill find the following sub-functions: setup, network, administrator, UPS and target manager.

 5.2.1.1 Server

 This is a key component of the setup menu, as some of the most crucial parameters are defined here.